tldr-pages/tldr/pages/common/mkdir.md

 `mkdir {{path/to/directory1 path/to/directory2 ...}}`

-- Create specific nested directories recursively:
+- Create directories and their parents if needed:

 `mkdir -p {{path/to/directory1 path/to/directory2 ...}}`